 An 8 to 10 year old child who feels like they do not quite fit in at school or home, perhaps due to a move or a change in family dynamics, who finds solace in nature and the idea of animal companionship.

-Parents should be aware of Kipling's colonial-era perspective.
-While the animal fables are timeless, the historical context of British India may require a brief discussion about the author's background.
+Parents should be aware that the book reflects some colonial-era attitudes towards India and its people, which may be worth discussing with children.
 Some scenes of animal combat can be intense for sensitive readers.
 A parent might notice their child struggling with a sense of 'otherness' or asking complex questions about why certain rules exist in society.

 Younger children (age 8) will focus on the talking animals and the thrill of the hunt.
-Older children (11-12) will better grasp the metaphors for social hierarchies and the internal conflict Mowgli feels about his dual identity.
+Older children (11-12) will better grasp the metaphors for social hierarchies and Mowgli's internal conflict as he struggles to reconcile his human and animal upbringing.

 The Jungle Book is a series of interconnected fables primarily focused on Mowgli, a human infant rescued and raised by a wolf pack in the Seeonee hills of India.
 Guided by the stern panther Bagheera and the philosophical bear Baloo, Mowgli learns the Law of the Jungle.
 The narrative follows his rivalry with the tiger Shere Khan and his eventual, bittersweet return to the world of men.
 The book also includes standalone stories of other animals, such as Rikki-Tikki-Tavi the mongoose and Kotick the white seal.